Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 What Are NFTs?
 A Simple Beginner’s Guide to Understanding and Buying Them

 If you’ve spent any time in the crypto world, you’ve probably heard the term NFT—but what are NFTs, how do they work, and why have they become so popular?
-In this beginner-friendly guide, we’ll break down everything you need to know so you can confidently understand, explore, and even buy your first NFT.
+In this beginner-friendly guide, we’ll break down the basics so you can understand, explore, and safely buy your first NFT.

-NFT stands for Non-Fungible Token—a unique digital asset stored on a blockchain.
-“Non-fungible” means it can’t be duplicated or replaced, making each NFT one-of-a-kind or part of a limited collection.
+NFT stands for Non-Fungible Token.
+It is a unique digital asset stored on a blockchain.
+“Non-fungible” means it cannot be copied, duplicated, or replaced with something identical.

 • Digital art